Skip to Content

 Classroom in the coach

 During this day we will undertake a field excursion to explore many aspects of emergency management planning, land-use planning and options for mitigation in the Wellington and Hutt Valley.
-We will visit tsunami hazard zones, discuss tsunami warnings, explore the Wellington Fault, look at land-use planning for earthquakes, tsunami, landslides and flooding, examine community-based preparedness activities and visit the Wellington and Hutt Valley Emergency Operations Centres.
+We will visit tsunami hazard zones, discuss tsunami warnings, explore the Wellington Fault, look at land-use planning for earthquakes, tsunami, landslides and flooding, examine community-based preparedness activities and visit to the GeoNet operations centre.

-Find out more about the Summer Institute in the brochure to appear here soon.
+Find out more about the Summer Institute in the brochure.
+Summer Institute 2019 Brochure (1,306 KB)

 Joint Centre for Disaster Research